Pentonit/RPIptz-visca-ip/README.md

 1. Clone this repository on your Raspberry Pi:

-git clone
-cd RPIptz
+`git clone`
+`cd RPIptz-visca-ip`

+2. make sure you have the virtual environment installed on your raspberry pi:

+`sudo apt-get update`
+`sudo apt-get install python3-venv`

+3. set up a virtual environment to keep your dependencies separate from your system's Python:

+`python3 -m venv venv`

+4. Activate the virtual environment:

+`source venv/bin/activate`

-2. Install the required dependencies:
+5. Install the required dependencies:

-pip install -r requirements.txt
+`pip install -r requirements.txt`

+6. deactivate the virtual environment:

+`deactivate`

-3. Connect your hardware:
+7. Connect your hardware:
 - Connect the MCP3008 to the Raspberry Pi's SPI pins
 - Connect the analog joystick to the MCP3008
 - Connect the touchscreen display

-4. Configure your cameras:
+8. Configure your cameras:
 - Edit the `config/config.yaml` file to match your camera IP addresses and ports
 - Or use the configuration UI in the application

-5. Run the application:
+9. Run the application:

-./run.sh
+`./run.sh`

 or

-python src/main.py
+`python3 src/main.py`

 ## Joystick Configuration